irisbaron/loopback-demo-zos/README.md

 #
 # Part B: Do-it-yourself: Create the Rewards Application

-This scenario guides you through the steps to create the 4 APIs for the Dinosaur Credit Card to use and the backend application.
+This scenario guides you through the steps to create the 4 APIs for the TorCC Credit Card to use and the backend application.
 By the end of the session, you&#39;ll know how to create and deploy the APIs.

 1. Project setup
 2. Linking a Datasource